Visiting Gunns Plains Caves in North West Tasmania

 Native australian animals - Tasmanian devil

 Just up the road from the caves in the well-known Wings Wildlife Park that offers up-close and personal encounters with many Australian native species, including Tasmanian devils, wombats and koalas.
-We didn’t enter the park itself, since we prefer to see animals in the wild (see below), but we had a delicious lunch at the park’s cafe – one of, if not the only one, cafes in the area.
+We didn’t enter the park itself, since we prefer to see animals in the wild (see below), but we had a delicious lunch at the park’s cafe – one of, if not the only, cafes in the area.

 Mountain Valley Wilderness Holidays